A dream to see men and women liberated from poverty and injustice.

 Inspire us to dream dreams and through your Spirit make those dreams a reality.

-The reflections this week are by Cynan Llwyd, Christian Aid Regional Coordinator for south and mid Wales.
+The reflections this week are by Cynan Llwyd, Christian Aid Head of Wales (maternity cover).